ElectrifyPro/calcbot-docs/reference/commands.md

 # `c-unitconvert`

 Convert a quantity from one unit / ratio to another.
+You can specify multiple target units to convert to (see examples).
 CalcBot supports server-unique and user-unique custom ratios; run `c-unitconvert customratio` for more info.
 Run `c-unitconvert units` to see a list of supported units.